quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part85_Optimizing_Memo.md

 #### Target Updates in Q-learning

-In standard Q-learning, the target for updating \(Q\) values depends on the current action-value function estimate.
+In standard Q-learning, the target for updating $Q$ values depends on the current action-value function estimate.
 For parameterized function approximation methods, the target is often a function of the same parameters being updated.

 :p What problem can arise from having the target value depend on the parameters being updated?
 ??x
 When using parameterized function approximations in Q-learning, the target for an update depends on the current action-value function estimate.
 This dependence can lead to oscillations or divergence because the updates are not independent of each other.
-The formula \(\max_a q(S_{t+1}, a, w_t)\) shows that the target value is calculated based on the parameters \(w_t\) which are being updated.
+The formula $\max_a q(S_{t+1}, a, w_t)$ shows that the target value is calculated based on the parameters $w_t$ which are being updated.

 ```java
 // Pseudocode for Q-learning update with dependent targets